mgomez05/turnitin-bigger-coding-exercise/README.md

 ## Instructions for Running this Application

+To run this program, follow the instructions below:

+1. Clone this repository using by running the following command on the command line:

+## `git clone`

+2. Switch into the newly created directory:

+## `cd turnitin-bigger-coding-exercise`

+3. Ensure you have npm and node installed on your computer, then run the following command to install the necessary dependencies for the app:

+## `npm install`

+4. To run the app, run the following command:

+## `npm start`

+This will start the app at `localhost:3000`, and open up the web page for you in your broswer.

-The instructions in the sections that follow were provided by Facebook when this project was created using **Create React App**.
+**NOTE**: The instructions in the sections that follow were provided by Facebook when this project was created using **Create React App**.
 I have removed all instructions aside from the `npm start` command, as that is the only command necessary for running the application.
 (The other instructions were provided for all apps created using [Create React App](https://github.com/facebook/create-react-app) and were outside the scope of this exercise).

-In other words, all you need to do is clone this repository, switch into the newly created directory, and run the following command:

-`npm start`

-This will run the app in development mode at `localhost:3000`.
+This will run the app .
 For more information, see the instructions below:

 ## Getting Started with Create React App